Ayurvedic Health || Healing Vata

 Specific Practices for the Sites of Vata

-Vata is present all over the body, but in addition to the general suggestions above, we can focus our attention on the areas and systems where the qualities of air and space are most prominent.
+Vata is present throughout the body, but in addition to the general suggestions above, we can focus on the areas and systems where the qualities of air and space are most prominent.
 Let’s explore a few below:

 EARS:

-The ears are very sensitive to the qualities of air and space, and they providethe easiest way for the air element to enter the body.
-Vata imbalances related to the ears may lead to issues such as dryness, ringing, or increased susceptibility to cold-related discomfort.
-The best way to protect the ears from this kind of imbalance is oiling them and protecting them from harsh cold and wind.
+The ears are very sensitive to the qualities of air and space, and they provide the easiest way for the air element to enter the body.
+Vata imbalances involving the ears may lead to dryness, ringing, or increased susceptibility to cold-related discomfort.
+The best way to protect the ears from this kind of imbalance is to apply oil and shield them from harsh cold and wind.

 Easy Way to Oil the Ears:

-I highly recommend this technique in fall and winter, or if you have neck and jaw tension and pain!
-There is a practice of dropping warm oil straight into the ear canal which I sometimes teach patients, but for the purposes of this post, we’ll focus on thoroughly rubbing oil all over the internal and external ear which is a little less invasive.
+I highly recommend this technique in the fall and winter, or if you experience neck and jaw tension and pain.
+There is a practice of dropping warm oil directly into the ear canal, which I sometimes instruct patients to do.
+Still, for this post, we’ll focus on thoroughly rubbing oil all over the internal and external ear, which is a slightly less invasive approach.

-• Warm a small amount of refined oil (I recommend sesame or sweet almond oil – these can be found in the health/beauty area of your health food store).
-To warm – place a small jar of oil in a pot of hot water.
+• Warm a small amount of refined oil (I recommend sesame or sweet almond oil, which can be found in the health and beauty section of your health food store).
+To warm, place a small jar of oil in a pot of hot water.

 • Place oil on your fingertips and palms